-Boiler feed water: Specification, Scales and sludge fermentation; Priming & foaming; Different methods of the water purifications and softening;

-Desalination of water; Water for domestic use: Specification; Disinfection of water.
+Boiler feed water: specification, scale and sludge formation, Priming and Foaming.
+Estimation of hardness of water by EDTA Method.
+Different methods of water softening and desalination.
+Water for domestic use: Specifications, Purification and Disinfection of water.
 (4)

-4. Green Chemistry and its Applications:
+4. Green Chemistry and its Applicaions:

-Introductory overview - Definition and concepts of Green chemistry; Emergence of Green chemistry; Twelve principles of Green Chemistry with emphasis on the use of alternative feedstock (bio-fuels); Use of innocuous reagents in natural processes; Alternative solvents; Design of the safer chemicals; Designing alternative reaction methodology.
-Microwave and ultrasonic radiation in Green synthesis - Minimizing energy consumption.
+Introductory overview- Definition and concepts of Green Chemistry: Emergence of green chemistry, Twelve principles of green chemistry with emphasis on the use of alternative feedstock (bio-fuels), use of innocuous reagents in natural processes, Alternative solvents, Design of safer chemicals, Designing alternative reaction methodology.
+Microwave and ultrasonic radiation in green synthesis-Minimizing energy consumption.
 (4)